-Lists activities which are not considered procurement, for the purposes of the Rules.
+Lists the activities which are not considered being procurement activities, for the purposes of the Rules.

 - For the purposes of the Rules, the following activities are deemed not to be procurement activities:

 - employing staff (excluding the engagement of contractors and consultants)